gappc/file-versioning/README.md

 - Install git.
 Ubuntu: sudo apt-get install git
 - Install metastore.
 Ubuntu: sudo apt-get install metastore.
 If you don't use Ubuntu, look for packages that fit your system or build metastore from source
-- Copy the provided script files to your system
+- Copy the provided script files to your system and make them executable
 - Recommended: add the directory, where the scripts are located, to your PATH

 Usage